-\paragraph{Traditional Text Adversarial Attack and Defenses} Traditional text adversarial attacks primarily focus on text classification tasks and aim at forcing target models to maximize their prediction error by adversarially perturbing original text \citep{ebrahimi2017hotflip, jin2020bert, li2018textbugger, maheshwary2021generating, ye2023pat}.
-The adversarial perturbation could be crafted by performing character-level transformation \citep{gao2018black} or replacing original words with their synonyms while maintaining semantics and syntax similar \citep{alzantot2018generating}.
+\paragraph{Traditional Text Adversarial Attack and Defenses} Traditional text adversarial attacks primarily focus on text classification tasks and aim to force target models to maximize their prediction error by adversarially perturbing original text \citep{ebrahimi2017hotflip, jin2020bert, li2018textbugger, maheshwary2021generating, ye2023pat}.
+The adversarial perturbation could be crafted by performing character-level transformation \citep{gao2018black} or replacing original words with their synonyms while maintaining semantics similar \citep{alzantot2018generating}.
 The generation of adversarial examples could be categorized into the ``white-box" setting and the ``black-box" setting according to the extent of access to the target model \citep{xu2020adversarial}.
 As a representative white-box method, HotFlip ~\citep{ebrahimi2017hotflip} uses the gradient information of discrete text structure at its one-hot representation to construct adversarial examples.
-In the black-box setting, \citet{li2018textbugger, jin2020bert, ren2019generating} leverage the prediction score distribution on all categories to craft adversarial text without the guidance of parameter gradients. \citet{maheshwary2021generating} focuses on a more realistic scenario where attackers only know the top-$1$ prediction and proposes using population-based optimization to construct adversarial text. \citet{ye2022leapattack} follows the same scenario and employs the word embedding space to guide the generation of adversarial examples.
+In the black-box setting, \citet{li2018textbugger, jin2020bert, ren2019generating} leverage the prediction score distribution on all categories to craft adversarial text without the guidance of parameter gradients. \citet{maheshwary2021generating} focus on a more realistic scenario where attackers only know the top-$1$ prediction and propose using population-based optimization to construct adversarial text.